-Property Description Archive Command external_archive_commandCommandLine The command line to archive object files.
-This property will have macro expansion applied to it with the additional macros: \$(TargetPath) contains the full file name of the Library File Name property \$(RelTargePath) contains the project directory relative file name of the Object File Name property. \$(Objects) a space seperated list of files to archive, generated from the source files of the project OR. \$(ObjectsFilePath) contains the full file name of the file containing the list of files to archive \$(RelObjectsFilePath) contains the project directory relative file name of the file containing the list of files to link
+Property Description Property The command line to archive object files.
+This property will have macro expansion applied to it with the additional macros: • \$(TargetPath) contains the full file name of the Library File Name property • \$(RelTargePath) contains the project directory Archive Command external_archive_command - CommandLine relative file name of the Object File Name property. \$(Objects) a space seperated list of files to archive, generated from the source files of the project OR. \$(ObjectsFilePath) contains the full file name of the file containing the list of files to archive \$(RelObjectsFilePath) contains the project directory relative file name of the file containing the list of files to link

-Assemble Command external_assemble_commandCommandLine The command line to assemble an assembly source file.
-This property will have macro expansion applied to it with the additional macros: \$(TargetPath) contains the full file name of the Object File Name property. \$(RelTargePath) contains the project directory relative file name of the Object File Name property. \$(AsmOptions) contains a space seperated list of options as set in the Additional Assembler Options property. \$(DependencyPath) contains the filename of the .d file that is required to be output by the compilation for dependency support. \$(RelDependencyPath) contains the relative filename of the .d file that is required to be output by the compilation for dependency support. \$(Defines) contains a space seperated list of preprocessor definitions as set in the Preprocessor Definitions property. \$(Undefines) contains a space seperated list of preprocessor undefinitions as set in the Preprocessor Definitions property. \$(Includes) contains a space seperated list of user include directories as set in the User Include Directories property. \$(IncludeFiles) contains a space seperated list of include files as set in the Include Files property.
-Build Command external_build_commandCommandLine The command line to build the executable e.g. make.
+Assemble Command external_assemble_command - CommandLine The command line to assemble an assembly source file.
+This property will have macro expansion applied to it with the additional macros: \$(TargetPath) contains the full file name of the Object File Name property. \$(RelTargePath) contains the project directory relative file name of the Object File Name property. \$(AsmOptions) contains a space seperated list of options as set in the Additional Assembler Options property. \$(DependencyPath) contains the filename of the .d file that is required to be output by the compilation for dependency support. \$(RelDependencyPath) contains the relative filename of the .d file that is required to be output by the compilation for dependency support. \$(Defines) contains a space seperated list of preprocessor Definitions property. \$(Undefines) contains a space seperated list of preprocessor undefinitions property. \$(Includes) contains a space seperated list of user include directories as set in the User Include Directories property. \$(IncludeFiles) contains a space seperated list of include files as set in the Include Files property.
+Build Command external_build_command - CommandLine The command line to build the executable e.g. make.
 This property will have macro expansion applied to it.